 - B Vitamins

 - Valerian root

-There are also a host of proprietary remedies out there in the wild.
-I encourage you to seek the assistance of a holistic vet or a skilled animal naturopath to make sure that you give your old friend the best treatments for his needs.
+When caring for a dog with dementia, there are also a host of proprietary remedies out there.
+I encourage you to seek a holistic vet or a skilled animal naturopath.
+They can help make sure that you give your old friend the best treatments for his needs.